pingcap/blog/how_to_spin_up_an_htap_database_in_5_minutes_with_tidb_tispark.md

     This will take a few seconds.

-4. Go back to your MySQL client window or tab, and see what’s in there:
+4. Go back to your MySQL client window or tab, and see what's in there:

     ```sql
     SHOW DATABASES;
     ```

     **Result:** You can see the `TPCH_001` database on the list.
-That’s the sample data we just ported over.
+That's the sample data we just ported over.

  ![Imported data](media/imported_data.png)

-    Now let’s go into `TPCH_001`:
+    Now let's go into `TPCH_001`:

  ```sql
  USE TPCH_001;